rnajena/anchorna/README.md

 # Run anchorna on subsequences and combine results into a single anchor file
 # We are not satisfied with the long region (~ 2000 nt) without any anchors,
-# find two anchors immediately before and after this "empty" region,
+# find two anchors immediately before and after this "empty" region with
-# replace the "??" signs with the anchor numbers
 anchorna view anchors2.gff

+# The following command is a bit long, but it does the job well.
+# It cuts out sequences between the two anchors
+# (please replace the ?? characters with the anchors around the "empty region")
+# and writes the sequences to stdout, which is piped into the next command.
+# --fmt sjson makes this work, because we need to preserve some metadata,
+# which is not guaranteed by fasta, the default output format.
+# anchorna go --fname - tells anchorna to run the algorithm with the subsequences from stdin.
+# Also, some options are relaxed to find more anchors in this region.
-anchorna cutout anchors2.gff "A??>" "A??<" -o pesti_sub.sjson  # Need to use sjson format for now, to save the offsets anchorna go --fname pesti_sub.sjson --thr-quota-add-anchor 0.9 anchors_sub.gff  # adapt options
+anchorna cutout anchors2.gff "A??>" "A??<" --fmt sjson | anchorna go --fname - --thr-quota-add-anchor 0.9 anchors_sub.gff

 # We found more anchors and investigate these
 anchorna print anchors_sub.gff
 anchorna view anchors_sub.gff